lab1702/datascience/README.md

 This adds many packages, and a Jupyter Notebook server, to the rocker/geospatial image.

-It also includes some customization, such as RStudio defaults and themes and time zone in .Rprofile.
+It also includes some customization, such as RStudio defaults and theme.

 # Usage